awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.CommonDBATasks.Agent.md

 SQL Server Agent can run a job on a schedule, in response to a specific event, or on demand\.
 For more information, see [SQL Server Agent](http://msdn.microsoft.com/en-us/library/ms189237) in the Microsoft documentation\.

 **Note**
 Avoid scheduling jobs to run during the maintenance and backup windows for your DB instance\.
 The maintenance and backup processes that are launched by AWS could interrupt a job or cause it to be canceled\.
+Multi\-AZ deployments have a limit of 100 SQL Server Agent jobs\.
+If you need a higher limit, request an increase by contacting AWS Support\.
+Open the [AWS Support Center](https://console.aws.amazon.com/support/home#/) page, sign in if necessary, and choose **Create case**\.
+Choose **Service limit increase**\.
+Complete and submit the form\.

 To view the history of an individual SQL Server Agent job in SQL Server Management Studio \(SSMS\), open Object Explorer, right\-click the job, and then choose **View History**\.